 Limited infill and re-development is permitted inside the SDL and (exceptionally) adjacent to the SDL (subject to policy criteria), with a view to sustaining or enhancing the village's role and function as an accessible settlement with local facilities.

 There are no site allocations at Manor Village.

-The Stroud Valleys | Our towns and villages ...Minchinhampton
+...Minchinhampton